Jack Lee, a retired engineer, worked at IBM for 28 years. He has traveled all over the world and has been an active investor for 10 years.

-The most simplest strategy to invest in the stock market is to buy index funds.
+The most simple strategy for investing in the stock market is to buy index funds.
 These are funds that are an average of a large number of individual stocks.
 The idea is to spread the risk across multiple investments without having to individually invest in many companies.

 - Determine the amount you may need over the next 24 months.
-For example, between your retirement pension and your social security payment, the extra amount you may need to live at your current level.
-For this example, lets say it is 40,000.
-(20K per year).
+For example, between your retirement pension and your social security payment, what is the extra amount you may need to live at your current level?
+Let's say it is $40,000 (20K per year).
 This is your cash reserve.

 - The 60,000 left should be invested fully in the index fund (SPY).
 The current value as of today is $227.21.

-- Use dollar cost averaging to buy into the fund over the next 5 or 6 weeks.
+- Use dollar-cost averaging to buy into the fund over the next five or six weeks.
 The reason is simple.
 You want to minimize your cost.
 No one has a crystal ball.
 You can't know what is a low price and what is a high price.
 The next best thing is to dollar cost average.
-That is buy a portion of the whole at a fixed day for the next 5 weeks.
-For example, you want to buy approx.10,000 worth of SPY (rounded to the nearest 10 shares).
-50 shares on a Monday morning.
-Repeat the order for the next 5 weeks until your 60,000 is fully invested.
+That means to buy a portion of the whole on a fixed day for the next five weeks.
+In this example, you'd want to buy approximately $10,000 worth of SPY rounded to the nearest 10 shares.
+That's 50 shares every Monday morning.
+Repeat the order for the next five weeks until your 60,000 is fully invested.

-The simple strategy is this.
-Keep a portion of your savings in cash as a reserve.
-Invest in an index fund for the greatest diversity.
+The simple strategy is this: Keep a portion of your savings in cash as a reserve.
+Invest in an index fund for its diversity and to mitigate risk.
 Check periodically and monitor it yearly.
-Don't panic sell when the market undergoes periodic corrections and be patient.
+Don't panic-sell when the market undergoes periodic corrections.
+Be patient.

 © 2017 Jack Lee